-Cranberry Brie Crostini - these little bites are full of festive flavor and color.
+These Cranberry Brie Crostini are full of festive flavor and color.
 Tart cranberries and creamy brie are layered on slices of toasted baguette.
 This appetizer couldn't be easier and looks so pretty and fancy.

 How to make crostini

-Slice the baguette into 1/4-inch slices.
+Slice the baguette.
 I like to cut the bread on a diagonal.
 The slices will be a little larger giving more surface area for the yummy toppings.
 Depending on its size. one loaf should yield between 20-28 slices.

-Add toppings, garnish and serve.
-I love using seasonal or festive ingredients like the brie and homemade cranberry sauce in this recipe.
+Add toppings and garnish.
+I love using seasonal or festive ingredients like the brie and cranberry sauce in this recipe.
 Any variety of cheeses, meats, jams, spreads, or veggies can be used.
 Some of my favorite flavor combos include:

 - beef tenderloin and horseradish cream